- Evaluate logical structures in arguments

-- Recognize that some premises are independent and others linked.
+- Identify where some premises are independent while others are linked.
 If you were drawing or mapping the argument, you would be able to draw an arrow from an independent premise directly to the conclusion it supports.
 Linked premises, however, are multiple statements that must be combined to provide support for a conclusion.
 If you were drawing or mapping the argument, you would have to find some way to show that the linked premises as a group support the conclusion.
 You might use color coding, or underlining, or circling, or + signs—some way to connect the linked premises before drawing one arrow from the clustered premises to the conclusion they support.

 Using the Argument’s Paragraphing to Evaluate the Premises

 An author must organize her material to guide the audience through her argument.
 One tool available to an author is the paragraph.
 The sentences clustered together in a paragraph should be tightly connected in terms of content.
 In the most common form of paragraph, the clustered sentences collectively develop an idea explicitly stated in a topic sentence.
 The paragraphs themselves should be placed in an order that reflects some overall plan so that the paragraphs reveal the steps or stages of the argument.